-Graduate students who expect to participate in internship shall meet all the Teacher Education program admission criteria described in the Alabama Administrative Code and be admitted to a Teacher Education program after the completion of FED 501, FED 521, SPE 501 and FED 529.
-Only students who have a minimum of 3.25 grade point average (GPA) in the teaching field (all work used), in professional studies (all work used) and overall will be eligible for internship.
+Graduate students who expect to participate in internship shall meet all the Teacher Education program admission criteria described in the Alabama Administrative Code and be admitted to a Teacher Education program after the completion of FED 501 and FED 529.
+Only students who have a minimum of 3.25 grade point average (GPA) overall will be eligible for internship.
 Graduate students must obtain and maintain a minimum overall of 3.25 grade point average (GPA) throughout their program.
 An application for internship must be completed and filed in the Office of Field Experiences at least one semester prior to the internship semester.
 The deadline for the spring is September 15 of the previous semester, and for the fall semester, March 15 of the previous semester.
 Before a graduate student can participate in internship, the following prerequisites must be met: